 Bob: That is really cool stuff, because I’ve never seen anything like this until right now.

 Phil: There is nothing like this.
 This is the first underlament that we know of that integrates the heating with the underlament.
 The other thing it’s going to do for you is that you can customize your heating system in your bathroom or your kitchen floor right on the job site.
 What used to be, as you said, 2 days to get a floor prepped for tile, it’s now one with just the underlament.
 Another big advantage is that we talked about in the last bog, a barrier free-bath.
 When you pull a curb out of a barrier-free bath, we really need to treat the entire bathroom floor as a shower pan.
 We can now waterproof this product just like Ditra with KERDI band.
 All we’re doing is adding in the heating element to this.

 Bob: You’re talking about heating the shower floor also.

-the Talk of the Town, WELW and WELW.com for the Home Toolbox Show.
-See
+All right everybody.
+Thank you for joining me today.
+Don’t forget to join me every Saturday morning from 8:00 to 9:00 a.m. on the 1330 AM, the Talk of the Town, WELW and WELW.com for the Home Toolbox Show.
+See you then.

 When we talk with clients about a bathroom remodel typically the #1 question we hear is “Will my bathroom leak in 5-10 years after the remodel?”
 Bob spoke with Phil Woodruff of Schluter Systems at the 2014 NARI Home Show in Cleveland, Ohio about the latest and greatest shower and bath drainage and leak prevention innovations.